What is LTV/CAC?

 LTV/CAC Ratio Formula

-The formula used to calculate the LTV/CAC ratio compares the customer lifetime value (LTV) to the customer acquisition cost (CAC).
+The formula to calculate the LTV/CAC ratio divides the customer lifetime value (LTV) by the customer acquisition cost (CAC).

 Conceptually, the LTV to CAC ratio measures the return on investment (ROI) of each dollar that the company spent in order to acquire that customer initially.